Head back to Documentation

 Note: It is not recommended to mine on a laptop.
 They are not made to run full capacity 100% of the time.
 There is not enough cooling and damage may occur.

-QRL uses the Monero7 algorithm allowing QRL to take advantage of the ASIC resistant features and benefits of CryptoNight and Monero.
-Since we are using this algorithm, we can share in the same ASIC resistant benefits that Monero promotes.
+QRL uses the RandomX algorithm allowing QRL to take advantage of its ASIC resistant features and benefits.
+This is the same algorithm that Monero currently uses.

 Any software that pool mines for monero will work with QRL.
 You can find something that is compatible with your OS and setup following the guide found with the project you choose.
 Ask for help in the QRL Discord or in the Reddit forum if you need help.

-When configuring your software, set everything up to mine Monero7, instead of using a Monero address, enter your QRL address into the “Worker” or “Address” field in the mining software.
+When configuring your software, set everything up to mine “rx/0”, instead of using a Monero address, enter your QRL address into the “Worker” or “Address” field in the mining software.

 QRL uses PQ secure encryption.
 No joke this stuff is the best there is right now.
 If you follow instructions, and don’t compromise your private keys in any way your funds are safe from current processors as well as advanced quantum computers that are on the horizon.